fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures.markdown

 We don't want to have to explicitly retrieve the result by calling `value`.

 In order to achieve this, we want `future` to return a *transparent proxy object*.
 A transparent proxy is a wrapper around an object that forwards all method calls to the object it's wrapping.
-From the outside, it looks like the object it's wrapping.
+Looking at it from the outside, it appears identical to the object it's wrapping.

 It's not immediately obvious how we can achieve this, but in a dynamic language like Ruby, it actually ends up being quite easy.
 In Ruby, we can define a special method called `method_missing`.
-As the name suggests, this method is called automatically if an object can't otherwise respond to a method.
+As the name suggests, this method gets called automatically if an object can't otherwise respond to a method.
 Normally this would result in a runtime error, but if `method_missing` is defined, it'll be called instead.

 Here's a quick demo: